Yellow-Dog-Man/brotli.net/README.md

 # brotli.net
-The .net implement of the brotli algorithm,provide similar interface to Google offical API.
+.NET implementation of the brotli algorithm,provide similar interface to Google offical API.

 Quality and window control is supported.